suraj-pillai/workshop/README.md

 *   DB Name - cdcdb
 *   User Name - participant_n (replace with your participant number, for example - participant_1)
 *   Password - Same as above
+*   In case you do not have the Mongosh and RDS clients installed please use participant_0 as username and password
 *   Tables - transactions_participant_n, accounts_participant_n (replace with your participant number, for example - participant_1)

 ![cn1](images/connector-1.png)